jlcarrascof/Animated-Portfolio/README.md

-# Animated-Portfolio
+# React + Vite

-Animated Portfolio using React + Vite + Framer Motion
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.